| If you're seriously considering rebuilding your old carburetor

 won't).
 A little dirt in the wrong place (e.g. idle bleed vent) can

+cause big performance problems.
 Don't polish the throttle and choke shafts aggressively to clean

 them.
 All you need to do is take off whatever varnish and/or carbon